IbcAlpha/IBC/userguide.md

 - shuts down TWS tidily at a specified day of the week and time.

-IBController also responds to certain commands sent to it by another program, for example to tell TWS/Gateway to shut itself down cleanly.
+TwsAutomater also responds to certain commands sent to it by another program, for example to tell TWS/Gateway to shut itself down cleanly.

 ### Scope of this User Guide
 ---------------------------

-This User Guide is intended to help you get started with IBController.
-It applies to IBController releases 3.2.0 and later.
-Note that these releases only apply to versions of TWS from TWS 952 onwards: for earlier versions of TWS you should use IBController release 2.14.0.
+This User Guide is intended to help you get started with TwsAutomater.

-IBController release 3.2.0 and later has new script files (ie `.bat` and `.sh` files).
-These files are **very** different from those in release 2.14.0 and earlier, and also substantially different from those in releases 3.0.0 and 3.0.1.
-So if you are updating an existing IBController installation, make sure that you extract the new ones from the .zip file (including the ones in the Scripts subfolder) rather than trying to modify the old ones.

-Note that the script files provided in IBController release 3.2.0 and later will **not** work with TWS 950 and earlier.

-Also, while it is technically possible to amend the script files from earlier versions of IBController to work with TWS 952 onwards, you are strongly advised not to do this, because the new scripts do more than the previous versions.
-Note that **priority support will not be provided for 'home-grown'** **scripts**: having said that, we are a friendly lot so we will help if you have problems with your own scripts, but not with the same sense of urgency.

 ### Acknowledgement
 --------------------